Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 • Social metrics such as gender-pay ratio and community investment

-• Governance metrics such as incidents of fraud and executive compensation
+• Corporate Governance metrics such as incidents of fraud and executive compensation

-ESG reporting’s value can’t be understated — stakeholders no longer see it as a voluntary business practice, but as a crucial data source.
+ESG reporting’s value can’t be understated — stakeholders no longer see it as a voluntary business practice, but as a crucial source of data.
 Customers, employees, and investors all want to know how companies operate in sustainable, diverse, and ethical business practices.

-Two stats: 1.
+Two esg reporting stats: 1.
 83% of consumers think companies should shape best practices, and 2.
 86% of employees want to work for companies that share their values

 This is because: